dslvt/LMS-INNO/README.md

 In class database write your url, user and password.
 ![alt text](https://cdn.pbrd.co/images/Hawx15Z.png)

+If host == sql11.freemysqlhosting.net, then all works in our host

 3 step

 Download JDBC Driver and unzip it to somewhere